Skip to main content

 Certification is asynchronous

 When data is provided on a model passport, the backend queues a certification job.
-The HTTP response returns immediately with token_id populated but ipfs_cid still None.
+The HTTP response returns immediately with token_id populated, ipfs_cid still None, and certification_status="pending".
 The worker then:

 1. Builds a W3C Verifiable Credential (credentialSubject = byte-for-byte certified content)